Season: 2 (The Sonny & Cher Show)

 They sing three of their hits:

-• “All I Really Want To Do” (Sonny & Cher) – Some of the lyrics get changed again (track or trace you, race or something-that-rhymes-with-race you)
+- “All I Really Want To Do” (Sonny & Cher, 1965) – Some of the lyrics get changed again (track or trace you, race or something-that-rhymes-with-race you)

-• “Laugh At Me” (Sonny) – Sonny always starts singing this song with his hand flat out.
+- “Laugh At Me” (Sonny, 1965) – Sonny always starts singing this song with his hand flat out.
+Sonny’s performance is kind of slow and sluggish.

-• “I Got You Babe” – This was probably the last time they sang this song on one of their own shows.
+- “I Got You Babe” – This was the last time they sang this song on one of their own shows, three variety shows that dominated the 1970s culture and attention space (on and off screen).
 They would sing it a few times again as guests on talk shows in 1979 and 1987.
-Cher plays with Sonny’s hair this time.
+Cher plays with Sonny’s wig this time.
 Sonny makes fun of Cher flipping her hair.
+“Now I know why you always do that.”
+They sing the full song.
+“You’re still a clown,” Cher sings.

-Sonny says he wants to show a sincere thanks for all the names you’re about to see in the credits.
-They both say “Goodnight, God bless” & walk off the stage.”
+Sonny says he should have been giving awards to himself much sooner.
+Cher says she wants to thank all the people who appeared on tonight’s show.
+Sonny says he wants to say a sincere thank you for all the names you’re about to see (in the credits).
+They both say “Goodnight, God bless” and walk off the stage.

 Thanks to Jay for the extended run-down on this rare episode.
 His thoughts about this last show, “It hit me that of the 67 episodes of The Sonny & Cher Comedy Hour and the 34 episodes of The Sonny & Cher Show, there was only one cast member that was there for the first in 1971 to this last one in 1977, Ted Ziegler.”

 Jay also notes that it’s been said that Sonny & Cher didn’t know they were going to be cancelled after Season 2.
-But this episode’s tributes indicate they very likely did.
+Cher also states this in her 2024 2024 memoir, that they found out while they were on the road that the show wasn’t being picked up again.
+But this episode’s tributes indicate they might likely have know.
+Maybe they were on the road before the very final episode was conceived and filmed.
+Or maybe this is all just highly ironic.

-Highlights: I would agree the staff tributes kind of indicate Sonny & Cher knew this was going to be their swan-song episode.
+Highlights: I would agree the staff tributes kind of indicate Sonny & Cher knew this was going to be a swan-song episode.
+But it’s hard to know for sure.
 Thanks to Jay for clearing up the mystery of this episode.
 Not only does it exist, but it’s a very important episode.
 There have never been any meet-up tribute shows for any of the Sonny & Cher shows like there have been for The Carol Burnett Show and so we have never seen Sonny or Cher officially thank their cast and crew in public.
-I sometimes feared they didn’t appreciate the contributions of staff, crew and cast, but this final episode proves that they did, at least during this final show.
+I sometimes feared they didn’t appreciate the contributions of their staff, crew and cast, but this final episode proves that they did, at least during this final show.

 The final CBS Airing of a Sonny & Cher variety show was not this episode.
 Episode #26 re-aired again on August29, 1977.

-By the end of the run, Cher had performed approximately 630 musical numbers across a total of 130 shows, which averages to about 4.85 songs per show.
-Her performances in the comedy segments furthered women’s emancipation (practically subliminally) in the 1970s far more than the shows ever get credit for.
+By the end of the run, Cher had performed over approximately 700 musical numbers across a total of 130 shows, which averages to about 4.85 songs per show.
+Her performances in the comedy segments furthered women’s emancipation (even if subliminally) in the 1970s far more than the shows ever got credit for.

 And despite the show’s flaws and the unrelenting tabloid attachment to the dramas of their personal lives, the shows they made were unforgettable.